 Which is better ?

 If the prevention is better than the cure, and Cyber Security is the prevention and Insurance is the cure.
-Then Cyber Security is better than Insurance.
+Then Cyber Security is better than Insurance, but both are necessary.
 Using an analogy in the form of a car, which is better car protection (seat belts, headlights, air bags, horn, automatic emergency braking, ..) or car insurance ?
 As the driver of the car, protection is better as it will reduce the chance of a car incident occurring and reduce the impact in the event of a car incident.
 Now car insurance is designed to provide money to compensate the car incident, but it wont undo the damage.

 Going back to the car analogy, a good example is that a car fitted with Automatic Emergency braking (AEB) is cheaper to insure than a car without AEB.